 It also makes for a good ice-breaker & conversational piece at a party especially if you live on an acreage.
 Try looking at each other through the infrared lenses.
 Check to see how much hot air everyone is generating.
 You can take thermal images of your friends & post them on Instagram.
 You could also take images of your pets & post them to your social media accounts.
 Maybe you just want to show off your new toy to your friends.
 That’s okey too.

 Yes, you can even use it on your car.
 If there’s a block or leak, you’ll be able to find it with your infrared camera.
 A thermal camera can be used to check your coolant, exhaust, and electrical system.
 You can even use it to check your tires.
 You can check for overheated bearings and engine parts with uneven temperatures.

 An Infrared Security Camera is a good security measure for your home.
 It’s especially good if you live on an acreage or farm and especially if you have kids.

 It gives you a sense a security knowing if someone is lurking in your yard, you’ll see them.
 Maybe it’s an animal.
 I think you’d want to know if there was a coyote or wolf snooping close to your back door.

 Spy on wildlife.
 Set up your camera & find where the largest deer are hiding.
 If you’re a wild hog hunter, it’s great for that too.
 You can even set it up for days or months in advance.
 How easy would it be to catch a deer if you knew exactly where they usually hang out.

 Be the one to catch the largest buck.
 Be the one to come home with the most deer or hogs.
-It’s great if you like hunting but don’t have a lot of spare time to do so.
-At least with an infrared camera you know you’re coming home with at least one.
+It’s great if you like hunting but don’t have a lot of spare time.
+With an infrared camera, you know you’re coming home with at least one.